ROMA Hike: A Great Ridge Hike to See 3,000m Summits, Sea of Clouds, and Old Trees in Taiwan

 On a tropical island like Taiwan, it’s really difficult to image how it feels like to be hit by falling ice, but we were lucky to experience it.
 The melting ice not only made the trail sluggish and difficult to hike but also made us try very hard to avoid being hit.
 The shriek of seeing beautiful rimes started to mix with painful ‘Ouch, I got hit’.

 We were joking that it was one in a million chance to be hit by falling ice in Taiwan.
-But to be honest, it wasn’t fun to be hit by falling ice, especially those from the tall trees.
-Luckily, we all survived by the attack, and we didn’t get serious injury.
+But to be honest, it wasn't fun to be hit by this, especially those from the tall trees.
+Luckily, we all survived by the attack without serious damages.

-We Were above the Clouds!
-So were the Snow-capped Peaks!
+We Went above the Clouds and Saw the Snow-capped Peaks!

 When we reached a flat area to rest, our guides told us those peaks in front of us were Mt.
-Nanhu 南湖大山 3,742 m (12,277 ft), and we could see Mt.
-Zhongyangjian 中央尖山 3,705 m (12,155 ft), an almost perfect triangle shape with pointed peak, if we looked to the south through the trees.
+Nanhu 南湖大山 3,742 meters (12,277 feet), and we could see Mt.
+Zhongyangjian 中央尖山 3,705 meters (12,155 feet), an almost perfect triangle-shaped peak, if we looked to the south through the trees.
 Like Mt.
-Nanhu, the summit of Mt.
+Nanhu, the peak of Mt.
 Zhongyangjian was covered by snow.

-I'm not new to snow, but seeing snow in Taiwan is very rare, even in high attitudes, still made me thrilled.
-From time to time, we still got hit by ice, but it didn’t matter anymore.
+I'm not new to snow, but seeing snow in Taiwan is very rare even in high attitudes, which made me thrilled.
+From time to time, we still got hit by ice, but it didn't matter anymore.

 Heading to Our First Peak, Mt.
 Luoyewei

 We still had to head to our first peak, Mt.
 Luoyewei.
-When I hiked in Norway in August 2017, we hiked at the glacier national park and the snow was hard and about my knee deep.
-It wasn’t an easy hike because my hiking boots were soaking wet after a while.
+When I hiked in Norway in August 2017, we hiked at a glacier national park and the snow was hard and as deep as the height of my knees.
+It wasn't an easy hike and my hiking boots were soaking wet after a while.

 Although there was no snow on this trail, hiking on the ice wasn’t easy, either.
 It was slippery, wet and easy to lose your footing, which is totally different from hiking on a muddy trail.
 I was glad that I had my faithful trekking poles to keep me company.

 Finally, we reached Mt.
 Luoyewei, and there were already other hiking groups queueing up for pictures.
-Taking pictures with the summit signs or Triangulation Sones is a big thing in Taiwan, especially the one classified as Class 3 Triangulation Stone on Mt.
+Taking pictures with the signs on the peaks or Triangulation Stones is a big thing in Taiwan, especially the one classified as Class 3 Triangulation Stone on Mt.
 Luoyewei.
-You can expect a long queue waiting if you are not the only hiking group.
+We waited for a while to take photos.

 The sun was already high up by now, and it was hot.
 I took this moment to take a rest and dried my raincoat and backpack.
 I sat there by myself and enjoyed the sea of clouds and the snow-capped peaks once more.
-The ice on the trees wasn’t totally melted, and rimes were still there to be seen, plus the bright blue sky, the cotton-like white clouds, and the green mountains circling us in the distance, which made my hiking experience upgrade to a whole new level.
+The ice was still hanging on the trees, and rimes were still falling once in a while.
+Those with the bright blue sky, the cotton-like white clouds, and the green mountains circling us in the distance made my hiking experience upgrade to a whole new level.

-After the summit, we were ready to our lunch place.
+After Mt.
+Luoyewei, we were ready to get to our lunch place.
 We were told there were bamboo woods and it should be easy.
 It turned out to be a different story.
-When our guides made their first trip to scout the trail, there was no ice falling and the bamboo woods were intact, and they were able to pass through the woods very fast.
+When our guides made their first trip to scout the trail, there was no ice and the bamboo woods were intact, and they were able to pass through the woods within ten minutes.

 However, the unexpected cold weather and rain smashed the bamboo woods and the falling ice further bended the woods, which made traversing more difficult.
 At several points, our backpacks were caught up with the bamboos and it took some time to get ourselves free.
 Carrying a big heavy backpack and trying to bend down and hike wasn’t easy.

 Many of us decided crawling might be the best tactic to tackle with the damaged bamboo woods.
 So, I can add the experience of crawling on the ice with my knees on my hiking adventures.
-As you can imagine, it felt hurt and cold by crawling on the ice.
+As you can imagine, it hurt and cold to crawl on the ice.

 This section took us much longer than expect to finish, and we finally arrived the place for lunch.
 We were cold, exhausted and very hungry, and ready to devour anything edible.
 Our guides boiled hot water to prepare ginger tea for us, which was a great delight to warm up our bodies.

 Sitting in the woods and having my lunch, I could see the sunshine seeping through the trees leaves and the mountains in the distance.
 I still felt a little bit cold, but very content.
-I am not sure I have the ability or get a chance to hike Mt.
+I was hoping I could get a chance to hike Mt.
 Nanhu and Mt.
-Zhongyangjian, but being able to see the views like this made me very elated and grateful.
-It also felt like a dream.
+Zhongyangjian someday, but, at that moment, being able to see the views like this made me very elated and grateful.

 More Stunning Views Ahead: Holy Ridge Trail (Shengleng Trail) 聖稜線 from Mt.
 Mawuzuyejun 馬武佐野郡山